Jahia/cs-stsci-my-reviews/README.md

  This is a custom integration for STSCI

-This objective is to provide reviewers with a more intuitive mechanism for processing workflow.
-This will be accomplished by creating a new My Reviews application that resides in the user’s dashboard based on the existing My Tasks module (https://github.com/Jahia/tasks).
+The objective is to provide reviewers with a more intuitive mechanism for processing workflow.
+This will be accomplished by creating a new 'My Reviews' application that resides in the user’s dashboard based on the existing My Tasks module (https://github.com/Jahia/tasks).

 Changes to existing My Tasks functionality:

- - The Assign to Me button changes to a drop-down list of reviewers able to review the item.
+ - The 'Assign to Me' button changes to a drop-down list of reviewers able to review the item.
 Any reviewer may assign a task to him/herself or another reviewer with permissions to review the item.

  - Any reviewer with permissions to review a task can un-assign that task and assign it to another reviewer.